Cruise ship in St. Lucia quarantined over confirmed measles case

 The ship has been under quarantine since Monday morning, officials said.

-"The ship’s doctor has the confirmed case in isolation on the ship," Dr. Fredericks-James said.
+"The ship’s doctor has the confirmed case in isolation on the ship," Dr. Fredericks-James added.
 "The individual is in stable condition."

 Download the NBC News app for breaking news and politics